List of King of the Hill characters: Kahn Souphanousinphone

-Kohng Koy "Kahn" Souphanousinphone (ຂອງ ຂ້ອຍ "ຄານ" ສຸພານຸສິນພອນ) (voiced by Toby Huss from 1997 to 2010, Ronny Chieng from 2025–present) is Hank's materialistic and self-centered Laotian-American next-door neighbor, Minh's husband, and Connie's father.
+Kohng Koy "Kahn" Souphanousinphone (ຂອງ ຂ້ອຍ "ຄານ" ສຸພານຸສິນພອນ) (voiced by Toby Huss from 1997 to 2010, Ronny Chieng from 2025 to present) is Hank's materialistic and self-centered Laotian-American next-door neighbor, Minh's husband, and Connie's father.
 He was born and raised in Laos until he emigrated to Anaheim, California before the events of the series took place, then moved to Arlen during season 1 due to problems with their previous neighbors.
 He frequently believes he is better than his new neighbors due to having more of and owning everything a little better than them, especially the Hills, often referring to them as "hillbillies" or "rednecks" despite not knowing what they mean.
 He frequently boasts of his superiority to others, though his biggest dream is to be more successful than Ted Wassanasong (ເຕດ ວະສະນາສົງ).
 Despite his arrogant and self-centered attitude, Kahn seeks approval and friendship from his neighbors.
 He previously worked for a defense contractor that manufactured composite ceramic armor, but was fired for spilling company secrets.
 After a string of job failures due to his attitude, which forced his family to move to other locations in the U.S., he found a new job in Houston, which forces him to commute.
 Upon recollection of the story of how Minh and Kahn met, it is revealed that he was formerly a rebel and playboy whom Minh chose over the straight-laced intellectual her father set her up with.
 In one episode, Kahn shows that he is a trained martial artist while getting into a fight with a few rednecks.
 In the episode "Just Another Manic Kahn-Day", it is revealed that Kahn has bipolar disorder (which was also briefly mentioned in the earlier episode "Lost in Myspace") and he wildly bounces between being brilliant and surprisingly likable when he's taking his medicine and being a miserable, sullen jerk when he's not.
 It is revealed in the episode "Three Days of the Kahndo" that Kahn has a brother also living in the U.S. with a family of his own.
-By season 14, Khan and Minh had divorced with Khan living in the garage; once the divorce becomes public after hiding it for two years, Khan is last shown packing up his belongings.
+By season 14, Kahn and Minh had divorced with Kahn living in the garage; once the divorce becomes public after hiding it for two years, Khan is last shown packing up his belongings.
 Kahn has also resumed his grudge against Bill for having dated his mother, showing more hostility to him than anyone else.